jasp-stats/jasp-desktop/Docs/development/jasp-building-guide.md

 where the blue files are the binaries that are added manually.
 The process will be smoothened out in the near future.

+4. Make a symbolic link to Frameworks
+If you've paid an exceptional amount of attention to the above folder-structure you will notice that there is a folder **Frameworks** next to **jasp-required-files** and the others.
+With even more attention it will be noticed that **jasp-required-files** also contains a folder called **Frameworks**.
+These are in fact one and the same!

+This means that whenever **jasp-required-files** gets updated the same happens for the contents of the **Frameworks** folder next to it, and this is required to compile JASP.

+To get this same structure  you will need to make a so-called symbolic link by issuing the following command: `"ln -s jasp-required-files/Frameworks Frameworks"`

- 4. Install packages in your local R for JASP to build JASPGraph:
+ 5. Install packages in your local R for JASP to build JASPGraph:

 ```
  install.packages(c("ggplot2", "scales", "cowplot", "gridExtra", "stringr","gbm", "kknn"))